1. How did you two meet?

 3. Who is more romantic in the relationship and how?

-4. In 200 words or less, describe your big day to our readers.
+4. Describe your big day to our readers.

 5. Tell us your favorite memory from your wedding day.

 LK: Standing under the Chuppa with April, in front of family, friends and our rabbi.

 AH: Our first dance.
 We danced to Mary Lambert’s “She Keeps Me Warm.”

 6. What were you feeling at the exact moment you said, “I do”?